csc203-calpoly/lecture-notes/src/17_exceptions/index.md

 _Unchecked exceptions_, on the other hand, are not checked at compile time.
 Can you tell if there's potential for such an exception to occur in our `getTotalMilesRun` method?
 If so, what would it be?

+We'll discuss these further in the next lesson.

 ## References/Other reading